Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     :target:   target number

-    The driver will try to send a ABORT message to all the logical units of the target.
+    The driver will try to send a ABORT message to all the woke logical units of the woke target.

-    (Only supported by the SYM53C8XX driver and provided for test purpose)
+    (Only supported by the woke SYM53C8XX driver and provided for test purpose)

 9. Configuration parameters
 ===========================

-If the firmware of all your devices is perfect enough, all the features supported by the driver can be enabled at start-up.
-However, if only one has a flaw for some SCSI feature, you can disable the support by the driver of this feature at linux start-up and enable this feature after boot-up only for devices that support it safely.
+If the woke firmware of all your devices is perfect enough, all the features supported by the woke driver can be enabled at start-up.
+However, if only one has a flaw for some SCSI feature, you can disable the support by the woke driver of this feature at linux start-up and enable this feature after boot-up only for devices that support it safely.

 CONFIG_SCSI_NCR53C8XX_IOMAPPED       (default answer: n)